-Bookstore
+Belhaven Bookstore

-The Belhaven Bookstore, located in the McCravey-Triplett Student Center, is open from 8:30 a.m. until 7:30 p.m.
+The Belhaven Bookstore, located in the McCravey-Triplett Student Center, is open from 8:30 a.m. until 6:00 p.m.
 Monday through Thursday, 8:30 a.m. until 4:00 p.m. on Friday.
-Summer hours vary.
-In addition to textbooks and supplies, the bookstore offers a variety of Belhaven memorabilia such as shirts, mugs, stationery, trade books, and Christian books and music.
+In addition to textbooks and supplies, the bookstore offers a variety of Belhaven memorabilia such as shirts, mugs, trade books, and Christian books and music.